RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat a large skillet or wok over medium-high heat.
+Heat 2 tsp olive oil in a large skillet or wok over medium-high heat.

-Sear chicken in a single layer for 3 to 4 minutes, toss, then cook 3 to 4 minutes more until browned and cooked through.
+Add the velveted chicken in a single layer and sear for 3 to 4 minutes until browned underneath.

 Whisk balsamic vinegar, soy sauce, lime juice, and olive oil for the dressing.